5 Reasons To Buy A Boat In The Fall Season

 1. Motivated sellers - In the autumn months, sellers may tend to be a bit more motivated than in the summer or spring.
-After all, this is the season of letting things go.
+After all, fall is the season of letting things go, right?
 In late September, that motivation can really ramp up, with some boat owners in a race to get their boat sold and off the yard before the frosty weather of the winter months sets in and the snow starts to fly.
 That means the countdown clock begins ticking on the September 22 Equinox, towards the first day of Winter on December 21, the Winter Solstice.

 Reasons for this increase in motivation can vary widely, but some of the more frequent issues we see driving these types of sales are:

 - Challenges with winter boat storage and limited weather-proof space

 - New owners who have found themselves with a boat they can't quite handle - maybe she's too wide for the garage, too deep for the marina wet slips or too long for the local dry storage facility, etc

 - Cost of ownership overwhelms some new boaters who then look to sell the boat rather than maintain it year round.